 Discharge: This is primarily addressed through modern sewage technology.
 Here too, capital is no longer a binding constraint, though its uneven distribution around the world is a problem.
-However, the rate of migration from the Chinese countryside into the country’s cities shows how quickly that situation can change.

 Now let’s consider the needs relating to the operating environment for humans.